WCoetser/TRL-3D/readme.md

 * Screenshots
 * Picking object at screen coordinate and returning its ID
 * Events (keyboard/mouse/picking/screenshot) and assertion loading logic
+* Support for partially specified object models in seperate batches

 # Licences